Hack-with-a-pro/hackathon-boilerplates/nextjs-firebase-boilerplate/README.md

   yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-There would be errors initially since we haven't set up Firestore on Firebase yet
+There would be errors initially since we haven't set up Firestore on Firebase yet.

+Note: Please follow the instructions on the doc provided (tinyurl.com/hwap-docs) to set up your Firebase project.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.
-This is one of the advantage of Next.js since it has built in routers.
+This is one of the advantage of Next.js since it has built-in routers.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Set Up Firebase

 <https://console.firebase.google.com/>

-- Log in with your Google account.
-- Click on `Go to console` button.
-- Click `Add Project` card.
-- Give your project a name.
-- Click on `Continue` button.
-- Disable `Google Analytics for this project` (unless you wish to use it).
-- Click `Create project` button.
-- Click on the web icon button to create your web app.
-It will show a text popup `Web`.
-- Register app by giving it a nickname and click `Register app` button.
-- Where package.json is located, in your cli, type `npm i firebase`.
-- In project root, create a file and name it `.env`.
-- Make sure you add `.env` to your `.gitignore` so you don't expose your variables in git repo.

 Example...